 One thing that of course reoccurs in meeting notes all the time is dates.
 When the next meeting is, when that task is due, when we expect a response from the customer and so forth.

 Capturing relative date information is not easy, particular if you are not always 100% sure of the resulting absolute date.
-I, for example, rarely know a 100% which what today’s date is without looking at the little Fantastical icon in my menu bar, on to my iPhone or my wrist watch.
+I, for example, rarely know a 100% today’s date is without looking at the little Fantastical icon in my menu bar, on to my iPhone or my wrist watch.

 Consequently if someone on a call says “in two days” or “next week Friday”, I have a few seconds worth of effort to express this in an absolute date for my meeting notes.
 It typically involves punching the Fantastical keyboard shortcut (mine is ⌘ + ⌥ + ^ + K) or quickly switch over to iCal.